 Can you drive if your driver’s license got suspended for DUI?

 One of the biggest consequences a driver faces following a DUI arrest is a suspension of either their WA State drivers license or privilege to drive in Washington State.
-One of the most common questions I get asked when meeting with potential clients is what will happen if my driver’s license gets suspended?
+One of the most common questions The Jones Firm gets asked when meeting with potential clients is what will happen if my driver’s license gets suspended?
 Will I still be able to drive?

 What is the Ignition Interlock License?

 Beginning January 1, 2009, any person who’s drivers license was suspended administratively by DOL, or due to a conviction for a DUI, you may be eligible to apply for what is called an ignition interlock license.
 To qualify for this restricted license three things must be submitted to the Washington Department of Licensing: First, an application must be filled out completely along with a nonrefundable $100 application fee.
 Secondly, proof of SR22 insurance must be filed with the Department of Licensing.
 Lastly, a functioning ignition interlock device must be installed in any vehicle you drive, and verification must be filed with DOL.
 Additionally, a $20 fee must be paid that will get forwarded to the DOL’s ignition interlock revolving account, meant to help low-income individuals applying for this temporary license.

 Like the ignition interlock license if your ability to drive is either suspended or revoked you may be eligible to apply for an occupational restrictive license.
 If you qualify for this temporary license you may use it for work, school, court-ordered community service, substance abuse treatment, healthcare, providing healthcare to another, or apprenticeship training.
 Unlike the ignition interlock, there are restrictions on times of day you may drive, days of the week you may drive, areas you may drive, and vehicles you may drive.